Hidayatullah National Law University: Moot courts

 To familiarize students with the workings of courts, the university conducts courtroom exercises and moot courts.
 Courtroom exercises are conducted in every semester.
 Students are encouraged to participate in moot court competitions so that they get the chance to interact with other law students from all over the country.
 The Moot Court Committee is the facilitator of the moot court.
 The committee is guided by the faculty coordinator and three faculty advisers.

-Justice Hidayatullah Memorial National Moot Court competition
+Justice Hidayatullah National Moot Court Competition

-HNLU organises its flagship moot the Justice Hidayatullah Memorial National Moot Court Competition every year in October, in which teams from across the country participate.
+HNLU organizes its flagship moot the Justice Hidayatullah Memorial National Moot Court Competition every year in March, in which teams from across the country participate.
 The Moot sees participation from across the country, with the Judges of the Chhattisgarh High Court officiating over the finals.
 The competition has been previously sponsored by the Competition Commission of India and renowned law firms such as Khaitan & Co., J. Sagar & Associates, and Sai Krishna & Associates.
 The 1st Edition of the Moot in 2007 was based on Biotechnology Law, the subsequent editions being based on Competition law (in association with the Competition Commission of India).
 The 7th edition of the Competition in 2014 saw the theme being changed from to Environmental law.
 HNMCC is listed as a tier 5 Moot in the Mooting Premier League.